-A: In the first detention these inside bars that you see on these inside windows were not there in John Vorster Square at that stage and the outside windows you couldn't get through them they are still the same windows but they're just slots that open.
-At that stage you could open those slots and at night the place was quiet because your lights were on all the while but the place was guiet and you could then talk to the people in the next cell through that way.
+A: In the first detention these inside bars that you see on these internal windows were not there in JVS at that stage and the outside windows you couldn't get through them they are still the same windows but they are just slots sort of open and at that stage you could open those slots and at night the place was quiet because your lights were on but you could then talk to the people in the next cell through that way.
+And I remember one of the guys was...
 I didn't know any of the people who were detained at the same time as I was.
-There was an Indian woman, a Hindu woman there.
-She was in the cell on the other side.
-I cannot remember the name of the guy that was next door to me but he was very upset, a White guy, he was very upset about what was happening and we had a long discussion in the middle of the night.
-He wanted to know why was it that I was different and this Hindu woman was different, and what difference did faith make?
-So we had a long discussion about theology in the middle of the night ad I was trying to encourage him to keep going because he was scared of what they were going to do but apart from that there was that sort of thing, there was no discussion with any other comrades at all.

-My second detention, I was held much longer and then there was no discussion with other comrades but I met a couple quite by accident and I was walking along the 9th floor with my guard and coming towards me from the other way I saw Barbara Hogan with her guard and well they knew that we had been in touch with one another, I mean everybody knew that.
+There was an Indian woman, A Hindu woman there.
+She was in the cell on the other side and I cannot remember the name of the guy that was in next door.
+He was very upset.
+A White guy.
+He was very upset about what was happening and we had a long discussion in the middle of the night.
+He wanted to know why it that I was different was and this Hindu woman was different, and what difference did faith make?
+So we had a long discussion about theology in the middle of the night ad I was trying to encourage him to keep going because he was scared of what they are going to do but apart from that there was that sort of thing, there was no discussion with other comrades at all.
+My second detention, I was held so much longer and then there was no discussion with other comrades but I met a couple quite by accident and I was walking along the ninth floor with my guard and coming towards me from the other way I saw Barbara Hogan with her guard and well they knew that we had been in touch with one another, I mean everybody knew that.
 So we greeted one another but didn't talk and so forth.
-And another person that I met in a similar way was Frank Chikane and I could see when Frank was coming, we were both trying to work out, now do they know we know one another or don't they you know.
-So in the end we just said "Hi" and that was it but we didn't want to get too closely associated.
-Frank at that stage was still a minister out at Kagiso, near Krugersdorp and had been doing guite a lot of work.
+And another person that I met in a similar way was Frank Chikane and I can tell you as Frank was coming we were both trying to work out, now do we know one another or we don't know, you know.
+So anyway we just said "Hi" and that was it but we didn't want to get too closely associated.
+Frank at that stage was still a minister near Krugersdorp and had been doing quite a lot of work.
 He had an education project with a lot of duplicators.
-The old fashioned duplicators and in fact after everybody else had gone home they had been doing an awful lot of pamphlet making which we'd helped with, with the financing and also some of the written stuff.
-There were other things that we had done.
-But we didn't let on any of that of course, Ja.
+The old fashioned duplicators and in fact after everybody else had gone home they had been doing an awful lot of pamphlet making which we helped with the financing and also some of the written stuff.
+So there were other things that we had done.
+But we didn't let on any of that of course, yes.

-Q: Going back to the first detention, how long were you detained in total?
+Q: Going back to the first detention, how long were you detained in total number?